nba-comeback-dashboard/nba-comeback-dashboard.github.io/docs/_sources/analysis/playoff_series.rst.txt

 How Big Is the Home Court Advantage?
 ====================================

 In short, very large.
 Out of the 372 7-game series so far, the team with home court advantage has won 275 of them or about 73.9% (the majority of this benefit owing to team strength and not the actual home court advantage).
-And this advantage carries even when carrying a series deficit.
+And this advantage persists even when facing a series deficit.
 Looking at the odds of coming back from various deficits for @Home (has home court advantage) versus @Away (does not):

 .. raw:: html